 While research continues to evolve, current evidence suggests that mobile data subjects expect shorter interactions with researchers than in other modes such as phone surveys or in-person focus groups.
-Because of the screen size on some mobile devices any instructions, questions or forms displayed must be clear and concise.

 Similar cautions apply when designing surveys to be interviewer administered via mobile phone where research has shown greater difficulty keeping data subjects online than with fixed-line phones.